Learning Plan for Quick Mastery

 DFS/Backtracking Algorithm

-The backtracking exercises on this site are as follows:
+The backtracking exercises on this site are:

-- 【Exercise】Classic Backtracking Problems I
+- Exercise: Classic Backtracking Problems I

-- 【Exercise】Classic Backtracking Problems II
+- Exercise: Classic Backtracking Problems II

-- 【Exercise】Classic Backtracking Problems III
+- Exercise: Classic Backtracking Problems III

 BFS Algorithm

-The BFS exercise sections on this site are as follows:
+The BFS exercises on this site are:

 Dynamic Programming